managed-components/google-analytics-4/README.md

 2. Install dependencies with `npm i`
 3. Run unit test watcher with `npm run test:dev`

+## ⚙️ Tool Settings

+> Settings are used to configure the tool in a Component Manager config file

+### Hide Originating IP Address `boolean`

+`hideOriginalIP` will prevent sending the visitor IP address to Google Analytics 4

+### E-commerce tracking `boolean`

+`ecommerce` Enable forwarding of Zaraz E-commerce API events to Google Analytics as part of the enhanced e-commerce tracking feature.
+[Learn more](https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce#ecommerce-tracking)

+### Google Analytics Audiences `boolean`

+`ga-audiences` enables/disables Audiences collection through Google Analytics

+### Cookie Base Domain `string` _required_

+`baseDomain` manually set the domain for all Google Analytics cookies

+## 🧱 Fields Description

+> Fields are properties that can/must be sent with certain events

+### Measurement ID `string` _required_

+`tid` is the unique identifier of your Google Analytics 4 account.
+[Learn more](https://www.semrush.com/blog/google-analytics-tracking-id/#how-to-find-google-analytics-tracking-id)

+### User ID/Visitor ID `string`

+`uid` lets you associate your own identifiers with individual users so you can connect their behavior across different sessions and on various devices and platforms.
+[Learn more](https://developers.google.com/analytics/devguides/collection/ga4/user-id?technology=gtagjs)

+### Event Name `string`

+`en` will be sent as Event Name to Google Analytics.
+[Learn more](https://support.google.com/analytics/answer/1033068?hl=en)

+### Non-interaction `boolean`

+`ni` events are not taken into account when Google Analytics calculates bounces and session duration.
+[Learn more](https://support.google.com/analytics/answer/1033068?hl=en#NonInteractionEvents)

 ## 📝 License

 Licensed under the [Apache License](./LICENSE).